knpuniversity/symfony2-rest/knpu/episode5/weird-tagline-endpoint.md

 # Weird Endpoint: The tagline as a Resource?

-Most of our endpoints are pretty straightforward: We create a programmer, we update a program, we create a battle, we get a collection of battles.
+Most of our endpoints are pretty straightforward: We create a programmer, we update a programmer, we create a battle, we get a collection of battles.

 Reality check!
 In the wild: endpoints get weird.
 Learning how to handle these was one of the most *frustrating* parts of REST for me.
 So let's code through two examples.